 Application process

-To take part in the project, you will be able to apply via an online application form below.
-Deadline for applications will be 5pm, Monday 24 July.
+To take part in the project, you will be able to apply via an online application form below (applications for 2025 have now closed).
 Shortlisted applicants might be asked to send us an example of a score, and if you are shortlisted further, we will invite you to attend an interview via Zoom with a panel including a professional mentor, a musical director from a previous Adopt a Music Creator participating group and representatives from Making Music and the PRS Foundation.
 If you are selected, we will match you with a suitable group.

 Each music creator-group pairing will then be assigned a mentor who will join you on your initial meetings/workshops.
 They will act as a source of ongoing advice to both music creator and group throughout the development of the piece, in musical and practical terms and will be available by email and telephone as well as for meetings.